AxonIQ/reference-guide/operations-guide/runtime-tuning/tuning-event-processing.md

 When using this API, one must provide the ID of the segment to increase/decrease.
 Additionally, the instance on which the method is invoked, must be actively processing that segment.

-First, the instance of the Tracking Processor must be obtained.
+First, the instance of the Tracking Event Processor must be obtained.
 This can be done using Axon's Configuration API like so:

 ```java